Grand Island Senior High School (New York)

 Grand Island Senior High School is a public high school located at 1100 Ransom Road in Grand Island, New York, serving over 800 students in grades 9–12.
 The school follows the New York State Regents Board curriculum.
 Advanced Placement classes are offered in 16 subjects, including Biology, Calculus, Physics C: Mechanics and Electricity/Magnetism, and US History.
 Many students participate in a BOCES program, which allows them to experience many occupations before pursuing them and gain useful training and certifications.
 Students' averages are calculated using a percentage based scale.

 The school is under the jurisdiction of the Grand Island Central School District.

+History

+The current high school building on Ransom Road was constructed in 1963, replacing earlier facilities that had housed the district's secondary students.
+Its cornerstone was laid in June 1963, and the building opened to students that September.

+Between 2013 and 2017, the Grand Island Central School District carried out a $58 million capital improvement project affecting all of its buildings.
+Work at the high school included new academic wings, upgraded lighting and air conditioning, auditorium and gymnasium improvements, and expanded wireless network coverage.